The Road West: Production

 Executive producer Macdonnell regarded the show's storyline as being identifiable to the viewing audience, with an essential family unit comprising family members "bound to the other by either a true familiar relationship or by an intangible camaraderie".
 A core idea of the show was to present a realistic portrayal of the real struggles faced by settlers who traveled 'The Road West', with extreme temperatures in each of the summer and winter seasons.

 The show's lead actor, Barry Sullivan, was marking his fourth series and described the show as being "a piece of pioneer literature".
 He had previously expressed that he would never star in a weekly television series again, although he warmed to the show when he began working closely with the cast and crew.
 Having spent long periods of time driving an old wagon for the show, Sullivan decided to take lessons and spent seven consecutive Saturdays in Antelope Valley, California perfecting the driving technique.

 Production moved away from Kansas in 1967, with it reported that the shift in location was always the plan, although happened sooner than anticipated due to the show's future being at risk.
 Ratings struggled against other shows including Family Affair and The Felony Squad, while Seel's character Tom Pride was killed off to reduce costs.

 Filming

 Sullivan said in an interview that scripts for the show would be provided several weeks in advance, which allowed time to absorb the scripts in order to perfect their lines and character portrayals.

 Reception

 The show was highly anticipated by The Atlanta Constitution writer Paul Jones, who predicted that the show would "be the most successful new show of the television season", based on his opinion that there had not been a western show flop for considerable time and of his high rating for producer Norman Macdonnell.

+Media Information

+Following the cancellation of the series, Universal edited the first two episodes (This Savage Land, Parts 1 and 2) into a 97-minute feature film called This Savage Land, which was released to U.S. theaters as a second feature in June 1969.